commit-live-students/logistic_regression_project/q03_logistic_regression/README.md

 ## Write a function`logistic_regression` that :

-- Build the logistic regression model.
+- Build the logistic regression model with random_state=9.
 - Fit that model on the test part.
 - Gives the confusion matrix as evaluation metric of how good fit model is.